vectorgrp/sil-kit/docs/api/systemcontroller.rst

 .. admonition:: Note

-  The SIL Kit provides a utility called :ref:`sil-kit-system-controller<sec:util-system-controller>`, that provides a command line linterface to define the required participant names of a simulation.
+  The SIL Kit provides a utility called :ref:`sil-kit-system-controller<sec:util-system-controller>`, that provides a command line interface to define the required participant names of a simulation.
 In most cases this utility can be used and no own implementation is needed.

 Create a System Controller